LTVA1/NuVGM/README.md

 - data blocks are chip-independent
 - an "assign ROM data" command to bind a ROM to a chip, like so: `50 xx yyyy zz` (where xx is the chip index, yyyy is the data block and zz is the ROM type (for chips which can be assigned more than one, e.g. YM2610))
   - this also allows for some degree of bank switching (to be discussed further)
-- DAC streams can use any data block, write to any address and allow for loop points
+- PCM streams can use any data block, write to any address and allow for loop points
 - an extensible, backward and forward compatible tag format like ID3v2 (should we call it GD3v2?)
   - tag data is UTF-8 (enough of Windows-specific UTF-16)